crfroehlich/cellar/_posts/2010-01-26-vancouver-winter-olympics-2010.md

   - lïf
   - attic
 comments: true
-description: >-
-  It was hard to bring myself up to the attic through the winter The [cold discouraged warmth]httptech...
+description: "It was hard to bring myself up to the attic through the winter.
+The cold discouraged warmth..."
 draft: false
 image: images/2010-01-26-vancouver-winter-olympics-2010.jpg
 layout: post